 If You Go

 Howarth Park is located at 630 Summerfield Road in Santa Rosa.
-K-Land rides and attractions are open on weekends from 11 am to 5 pm and are seasonal—the Animal Barn is open during the summer only (June 1–August 9), and the train, carousel, bounce house, and pony rides are open from February through October.
-Rides are not open if it's raining.
-The Lake Ralphine Boat House is open from March through October.
+During the summer, rides and attractions are open Monday to Thursday from 11 am to 4:30 pm and Saturday and Sunday from 11 am to 5 pm.
+During the rest of the year they're open on weekends from 11 to 5 pm Rides are not open if it's raining.
+The Lake Ralphine Boat House is open from March through September.

-K-Land attractions cost $2 each; you can get a family pass of 10 tickets for $17, a 25-ticket book for $40, and an unlimited ride bracelet for $15 (one adult rides free for each child with a wristband).
-Pony rides cost $3 each and not included in the K-Land tickets or unlimited ride bracelet and cost $5 for one lap and $8 for two laps; you can get a Pony Pass of 10 one-lap tickets for $45.
+Big K-Land attractions cost $2 each; you can get a family pass of 10 tickets for $17, a 25-ticket book for $40, and an unlimited ride bracelet for $15 (one adult rides free for each child with a wristband).
+Pony rides are not included in the K-Land tickets or unlimited ride bracelet and cost $5 for one lap and $8 for two laps; you can get a Pony Pass of 10 one-lap tickets for $45.

 To get to Howarth Park from Marin, take Highway 101 north to Santa Rosa.
 Take the Highway 12 east exit.
 Follow Highway 12 past the Sonoma County Fairgrounds, then turn left at the stop light onto Farmers Lane.
 Turn right on Montgomery Drive and follow it to Summerfield Road, where you'll turn right.
 Howarth Park will be on your right.
 Plenty of free parking is available, but it can be challenging to find a spot on a nice weekend day.